Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

         SAS Visual Statistics 7.5 on Linux

-* A software depot that has been downloaded with the SAS Download Manager (per the instructions in the Software Order Email) to a folder similiar to this: /<download_folder_name>/nondist/depot.
+* A software depot that has been downloaded with the SAS Download Manager (per the instructions in the Software Order Email) to a folder similar to this: /<download_folder_name>/nondist/depot.

 * Sufficient quota of at least ## Cores, based on four licensed SAS cores in an SMP environment.
 In MPP environments, apply this sizing to the CAS workers as well as the CAS controller.